theambientdronesofvirabelo/Virabelo/index.md

 # The Undated Journal of Virabelo

+Here's a [field recording](https://freesound.org/people/virabelo/sounds/804969/) that I made in April of 2023 when I went to go pickup lunch at the New Bamboo Garden.
+They have a wonderful Singapore Mei Fun there too.

+✵

 [I made an account](https://freesound.org/people/virabelo/) on [freesound.org](https://freesound.org) where I plan to upload field recordings that I create.
 I plan for them to be licensed under [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/) so feel free to use what you like while giving Virabelo a line in your credits section.

 [Here's my first upload](https://freesound.org/people/virabelo/sounds/804964/).
 I made it two Augusts ago when we were waiting for a table outside of Clancy's By The Sea on the boardwalk of Ocean City, New Jersey.